-Rod exploitation rates derive from observed exploitation rate values from fish counters or traps on Irish rivers and supported by information from the scientific literature and the National Coded Wire tagging and tag Recovery Programme.
+Rod exploitation rates derive from observed exploitation rate values from fish counters or traps on Irish rivers and supported by information from the scientific literature and the National Coded Wire tagging and Tag Recovery Programme.
 Exploitation by angling on grilse stocks varies but is generally between 10% and 30% of the total river stock available (Milner et al., 2001).
-These authors quote mean values of 19% for UK rivers, while values for specific Irish grilse (1SW salmon) fisheries have been estimated for the River Erriff at 19% between 1986 and 2000 (Gargan et al., 2001), and 15% for the Burrishoole between 1970 and 2000 (Whelan et al., 2001).
+These authors quote mean values of 19% for UK rivers, while values for specific Irish grilse (1SW salmon)

+fisheries have been estimated for the River Erriff at 19% between 1986 and 2000 (Gargan et al., 2001), and 15% for the Burrishoole between 1970 and 2000 (Whelan et al., 2001).
 However, in 2008, the SSC evaluated all existing information on individual rod fisheries made available by IFI, including field observations of fisheries which have known high or low intensity, to derive more precise estimates of the likely rod exploitation rate on a river by river basis.
 Estimates of angling exploitation on multi-sea winter stocks are generally higher than those reported for grilse (Solomon and Potter 1992) and this has also been observed from Irish fish counter data.

 This assessment is best applied where there is a consistent level of fishing activity in the river system.
 For many small rivers this will not be the case and this assessment approach is not used for rivers where the average reported rod catch for the most recent 5 year period is 10 or less.
 In this instance, a fixed value for the spawning stock of 33% attainment of the Conservation Limit is applied as there is a strong case to have these more vulnerable stocks protected until specific information on stock status is made available to the SSC.
-Any additional fish which may have been intercepted in the mixed stock fisheries are added subsequently such that some of these small rivers may achieve their Conservation Limit.
+If no new rod catch or counter data is available since 2006, the assessment includes any additional fish which may have been intercepted in the mixed stock fisheries when these were taking place up to 2006.